Blog

 But forcing access before safety exists doesn’t create healing.
 It creates collapse.

-I saw it in myself.
+I saw this in hospitals, in training and I saw it in myself.

 Wanting to help faster does not mean you are ready to carry the weight that comes with it.
 Wanting understanding does not automatically grant access to every system designed to hold it.